 The revitalization of Downtown Los Angeles has gone from snowball to avalanche, with more and more creatives calling the area home than ever before.
-Add to that list In Flight Music Group, a creative hub for discerning musicians who love the fresh feel of the budding urban environment in the Downtown Los Angeles Arts District.
+Add to that list In Flight Music Group, a creative hub for discerning musicians who love the fresh feel of the budding urban environment in the Downtown Los Angeles Fashion District.

 It's no secret.
 The processes modern music producers utilize to create finished recordings are drastically different than in years past.
 While the sound motels of old were ridiculously good at tracking a group of musicians playing together in a room, music, for better or worse, is seldom created that way today.